 To get a satellite overview and see the island, take a look at our Ambergris Caye maps.

-When we first went scuba diving Belize Ambergris Caye it was all packed sand roads.
-On our last visit they were laying down paving stones on the main roads and are probably done by now.
+When we first went scuba diving in Ambergris Caye, Belize it was all packed sand roads.
+On our last visit there were paving stones on the main roads.
 I guess some would call it progress.

 The barrier reef lies just offshore from Ambergris.
 It is about a half mile east from the shore so boat rides to most dive sites are short.